-Q497: My friend/ex partner/ex employee is sending me threatening/nuisance e-mails/texts/phone calls, what can I do?
+Q497: I have received threatening/nuisance e-mails/texts/phone calls, what can I do?

-If you receive two or more nuisance or threatening e-mails/texts this could amount to an offence of harassment.
-For harassment to be committed, there must be a 'course of conduct' (i.e. two or more related occurrences).
-The information does not necessarily have to be violent in nature, but it would need to be oppressive and cause alarm or distress.
+If you receive two or more nuisance or threatening communications this could amount to an offence of harassment.
+For harassment to be committed, there must be a 'course of conduct' i.e. two or more related occurrences.
+The communication does not necessarily have to be violent in nature, but it would need to be oppressive and cause alarm or distress.

 The incidents must be related and must not be two isolated incidents.
 The further apart the incidents are, the less likely there is to be an offence of harassment.
 However, all the circumstances of the incident will be taken into account when determining if an offence has been committed.